-Stocks drop as number of coronavirus cases surges
+Stocks shake off surge in coronavirus cases, erase early losses

 |-0.03%

-China said Thursday that the number of people infected by the coronavirus jumped by more than 15,000 to at least 59,804.
+China said the number of people infected by the virus jumped by more than 15,000 to at least 59,804 after the government changed its classification system for the disease.
 The death toll climbed by 254 to 1,367.

-Looking at stocks, United Airlines said Wednesday it would extend its China flight cancellations through late April, matching a move by rival American Airlines on Tuesday.
+Looking at individual companies, United Airlines said Wednesday it would extend its China flight cancellations through late April, matching a move by rival American Airlines on Tuesday.

 |Ticker